banks/banksco.de/content/cv.md

         <p>Ents24 is an entertainment listings website with over 1 million unique visitors per month.
         It was the third largest online ticket retailer in the UK during my employment there [Hitwise 2009].</p>
-        <p>I worked mostly on the website as one of two developers, but also single-handedly developers a native iOS app which received over 10,000 downloads just within the UK.</p>
+        <p>I worked mostly on the website as one of two developers, but also single-handedly developed a native iOS app which received over 10,000 downloads just within the UK.</p>
     <dt><span class="date-range">September 2004 &#151; September 2008</span> Freelance Web Developer</dt>
     <dd>
         <p>Before and during my University studies I completed many web development projects for a variety of clients.</p>